SWLivingstone/SWLivingstone.github.io/_posts/2017-05-25-Glossary-for-New-Programmers.md

 Example: A recipe for cake.
 The problem is how to get cake.
 The solution is the recipe algorithm which is a step by step process that if followed returns cake.

+### Boolean

+A data type with only two possible values: true or false.

 ####  Business Logic

 See this [post](https://softwareengineering.stackexchange.com/questions/234251/what-really-is-the-business-logic)